 Yes, since the fee is charged on your university bill, financial aid and scholarships may be applied to the fee.

-The parent/guest fee is $60 for the first parent and $40 for an additional guest.
+The parent/guest fee is $75/parent or guest for the 2 day program.
 For parents/guests attending a 1 day transfer program, the fee is $25.

 Refunds can be issued less a $20 processing fee.
 All refunds must be requested at least one week prior to your orientation date.
 Please email us at firstname.lastname@example.org with any refund requests.
 Refunds are processed at the end of each month and take several days to be credited to your original account.